Statement of faith

 The Great Commission

-We believe that it is the explicit message of our Lord Jesus Christ to those whom He has saved that they are sent forth by Him into the world even as He was sent forth of His Father into the world.
-We believe that, after they are saved, followers of Jesus Christ are divinely reckoned to be related to this world as ambassadors and witnesses, and that their primary purpose in life should be to make Christ known to the whole world.
-It is the duty and privilege of every follower of Christ and every church of the Lord Jesus Christ to endeavor to make disciples of all nations.
+We believe that it is the explicit message of our Lord Jesus Christ to those He has saved that they are sent forth by Him into the world even as He was sent forth of His Father into the world.
+We believe that, after they are saved, followers of Jesus Christ are divinely reckoned to be related to this world as ambassadors and witnesses who share God’s love in Christ Jesus to all people.